vinithmundhra/sc_periph/app_a16_slicekit_ethernet_sleep_wake_combo_demo/doc_quickstart/quickstart.rst

 Host Computer Setup
 +++++++++++++++++++

-Install Python on the host computer from http://www.python.org/.
+- Install Python on the host computer from http://www.python.org/.
+- If you are planning to connect the Ethernet cable directly to your host computer's Ethernet port, it may be required to setup a static IP configuration.
+Please configure your wired connection IPv4 settings to provide a static IP address.
+For example, IP address = 169.254.186.191; Netmask = 255.255.0.0; Gateway = 255.255.255.0

-Note for Mac: Have a static Ethernet IP: System Preferences -> Network -> Ethernet -> Configure IPv4: Manually.
-Give an IP address.
+   - For Mac: Navigate to ``System Preferences -> Network -> Ethernet -> Configure IPv4 -> Manually``
+   - For Linux (Ubuntu): Navigate to ``System Settings -> Network -> Wired -> Edit a Wired Connection -> IPv4 Settings -> Manually`` and provide the IP address in the space below it.
+   - For Windows: No need to configure.

 To test the web server setup, a simple client is provided in ``$/app_a16_slicekit_ethernet_sleep_wake_combo_demo/xmos_python_webserver``: